DataDog/documentation/content/en/database_monitoring/setup_oracle/selfhosted.md

 ### Create the user

-If you already have the Oracle integration installed, skip this step, because the user already exists.
+If you already have the legacy Oracle integration installed, skip this step, because the user already exists.

 Create a read-only login to connect to your server and grant the required permissions: